 I am a huge fan of this dish.
-So much, I’ve already posted this recipe twice on my site at Pasta with Garlic and Oil and Linguine with Garlic and Oil.
-It is basically the same recipe from my friend Chef Ricco DeLuca but they are both worth checking out because of the different explanations provided with each post.
+So much, I’ve already posted this recipe on my site at Pasta with Garlic and Oil.
+It is basically the same recipe from my friend Chef Ricco DeLuca but worth checking out because of the different explanations provided with each post.

 Now I have the opportunity to offer a third spaghetti aglio e olio (pasta and olive oil) from Chef Dawn Thomas who I just interviewed this week at my Novice2Pro chef interviews.
 Dawn’s recipe is very similar to Chef Ricco’s but she adds red chili flakes, Parmesan cheese and substitutes basil for parsley.

 What really distinguishes her recipe from Chef Ricco’s are the techniques used.
 Dawn thinly slices the garlic while Ricco browns it whole.
 Chef Ricco gets the pan and oil hot before starting while Dawn lets it heat gradually.